BAK2K3/hard-drivers/TESTING.md

     * However, when adjusting the viewport of the aforementioned pages, the bugs re-appear and do not correct themselves when the viewport is reverted back to its original state.

 2. Auto Margin and Text Center:
-    * Multiple fixes were attempted to resolve the issues [auto-margin](https://stackoverflow.com/questions/31903734/ie11-flexbox-max-width-and-marginauto) and other [text alignment issues](https://stackoverflow.com/questions/49668656/css-text-align-center-not-working-on-ie11).
+    * Multiple fixes were explored to resolve [auto-margin](https://stackoverflow.com/questions/31903734/ie11-flexbox-max-width-and-marginauto) issues and other [text alignment](https://stackoverflow.com/questions/49668656/css-text-align-center-not-working-on-ie11) issues.

-    * Ultimately, however, I found myself removing core functionality of the website in order to adhere to the limitations of an out of date browser.
-While some functionality was restored for IE11 compatibility, it was decided to focus on the capabilities of browsers which are current, up to date, and are capable of newer technology as opposed to removing functionality and limiting the capabilities of the website I had created.
+Ultimately, however, I found myself removing core functionality of the website in order to adhere to the limitations of an out of date browser.
+While some functionality was restored for IE11 compatibility, it was decided to focus on the capabilities of browsers which are current, up to date, and are capable of newer technology as opposed to removing functionality and limiting the capabilities of the website.

 # Automated Testing